MachinePhoenix/homepage/content/_index.md

               * Second Place in the Men's 4$\times$100-Meter Relay at the School Sports Meet in 2020.
               * First Place in the Men's 4$\times$100-Meter Relay at the 2021 Track and Field Athletics Meet.

-        - title: Physics Subject Camp Counselor
+        - title: Counselor of Physics Subject Camp
           company: SJTU
           date_start: '2020-09-01'
           date_end: '2021-01-01'